sheljohn/siglot/README.md

 #Siglot (beta): Signals and Slots just got simpler

-Siglot is a clean, easy to read/understand, single-header, STL-only, C++ implementation of Signals and Slots.
+Siglot is a clean, easy to read/understand, single-header, STL-only, C++11 implementation of Signals and Slots.

 ### About

 I started this little project to prove that Signals and Slots could be implemented easily and efficiently in C++ without calling heavy libraries like Qt, Boost or complicated headers like FastDelegates.
-I think I reached a satisfactory result with a clean 300-lines header (with comments), which includes only _one_ STL header.
+I think I reached a satisfactory result with a clean 300-lines header (with comments), which includes only _two_ STL headers (standard 2011).

 ### Bug reports

 Please send bug reports with minimal examples to the address displayed in the header preamble.
-The plus sign in the e-mail is a real plus sign (I know, it's not common).

 ### License